imarevic/mbp_analytics/README.md

 - start the webserver via `bash start.sh` in root of this repo.

-- in your browser go to `http://127.0.0.1:5000/`
+- in your browser go to `http://127.0.0.1:5000/`.

-- login with your credentials and wait for data to be loaded.
+- login with your mybigpoint credentials and wait for data to be loaded.

 ---